Posted on

 Developers may require access to your website for coding purposes, while editors may require access to specific pages and articles.
 All of these users only need brief access to your site, therefore allowing them to log in without a username and password is preferable.

-You may establish a self-expiring account for someone and offer them a special link to log in to your WordPress website without a username and password using the plugin.
+You can create a self-expiring account for someone and provide them with a specific link to log in to your WordPress website without a username and password using the plugin.

 You can specify when the temporary account’s login will expire, as well as the temporary account’s user role.
 You have complete control.